manafov0817/PishsingSimulator/README.md

   - Customizable email templates
   - Variable substitution for personalization
   - HTML and plain text support
+  - Use `sampleForTrackingUrl.html` as a template for creating emails with tracking capabilities

 - **Click Tracking**
   - Unique tracking links for each recipient